HVVSATHWIK/Litas/README.md

-# Connexus
+# LITAS
-Connexus: Connect, share, and discover in a secure, vibrant social community.
+LITAS: Connect, share, and discover in a secure, vibrant social community.